Westminster (England, 1993)

 "Madam Speaker, there —" Baxter paused by the window and gazed out at the glimpses of Big Ben and the Towers of Westminster.
 It'll be spring soon, he reflected.
 The parks and gardens will bloom with daffodils, tulips and crocuses, and the gloomy spirit of the country will lift with the lengthening days and rising temperatures.
 The public's attention will turn to cricket, Wimbledon and summer holidays.
 Oh, why couldn't this have waited until the summer?
 Reluctantly, Baxter moved away from the window and returned to his desk.

 "... there have been rumours, scurrilous rumours, echoing within the corridors of Westminster, to the effect that I —" Baxter lifted his pen again.
 Prepared speeches were not his forte.
 His rising reputation in the House was for sharp, witty rebuttals and putdowns of the other side and off-the-cuff interviews which navigated safe passages through the minefields set by journalists.
-Baxter looked at the inscription on his pen again and smiled.
+Baxter looked at the inscription on his pen once more and smiled.
 Even back in his debating days, he hadn't needed to prepare speeches.
 "A gift with words," everyone had said, "Baxter's bound to go far."
 He sighed and lowered his pen back onto the page.

 "... to the effect that I have been guilty of an —" Oh, it was no good.
 Baxter tore the page from his pad and threw it in the waste paper basket.
 He needed the words in his head before putting them on paper.
 Baxter stood and paced the office again.
 This time he stopped in front of the portrait photograph of his wife and children.
 How would they cope with the public humiliation?
 His eyes lost their focus, and he stared through his family at his reflection in the glass.
 Not bad for fifty.
 His wife had reassured him the grey around his temples gave him a distinguished air, though Baxter prayed his hairline would halt its rapid retreat.